Waflz/cryptdoor/README.md

 7. Install pyHook: http://sourceforge.net/projects/pyhook/files/latest/download
 8. Install pywin32: http://sourceforge.net/projects/pywin32/files/pywin32/
 9. Place the socks.py file in the same directory as backdoor.py if you want to use a proxy.
-10. Open a new cmd promt and cd to wherever backdoor.py is.
+10. Open a new cmd terminal and cd to wherever backdoor.py is.

         pyinstaller -F -w backdoor.py